 In order to get perfume out of clothes, you’ll need to wash them shortly after they become saturated with a scent.
-After a night out or a day at work, getting a little carried away with a fragrance is a common occurrence.
+After a night out or a day at work, getting a little carried away with your favorite perfume brand is a common occurrence.
 Luckily, there are a few methods you can try.

 Here are five methods that will get scents out of your finest garments.
 Even when it comes to dry cleaning, these methods will make any scent disappear — should you so wish.

 Our go-to method for getting virtually any scent out of clothing — perfume, cologne, etc. — is to use vinegar.
 The chemical makeup of the substance makes it a fantastic everyday cleaner, according to Harvard’s School of Public Health.
 Plus, it’s a great green option.

 Here are the steps for using vinegar to get perfume out of clothes:

 It’s important to make sure that the garment you’re attempting to wash is free of moisture — like sweat.
 If this isn’t done, the moisture’s molecules could disrupt the reaction that will take place when vinegar is applied.

 Once you’ve loaded your garment into the washing machine, add vinegar instead of soap — we recommend 240mL.
 No need to keep the piece of clothing separate from the rest of the load.
 Feel free to wash the whole load with vinegar.

 - Wash the Load